-- 10.1.1 Planning authorities are required to consult with the Scottish Ministers under regulation 25 and any direction given under regulation 30 and Schedule 5 paragraph 5 of the Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 before determining an application for planning permission for a development. - 10.1.2 An electronic planning system has been introduced nationally for planning in Scotland with applications being logged via an online portal.
+- 10.1.1 Planning authorities are required to consult with the Scottish Ministers under regulation 25 and any direction given under regulation 30 and Schedule 5 paragraph 5 of the Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 as amended by the Town and Country Planning and Electricity Works (EU Exit) (Scotland) (Miscellaneous Amendments) Regulations 2019 before determining an application for planning permission for a development. - 10.1.2 An electronic planning system has been introduced nationally for planning in Scotland with applications being logged via an online portal.
 Transport Scotland has developed a parallel electronic online system to record, review, respond and monitor all planning applications.
 This system is the AMPS.